vtexdocs/dev-portal-content/docs/guides/vtex-io/Storefront-Guides/concepts-1/vtex-io-documentation-customizing-the-header-and-footer-blocks-by-page.md

 createdAt: "2020-06-03T16:02:44.275Z"
 updatedAt: "2022-12-13T20:17:44.048Z"
 ---
-The Header and Footer are the two blocks that come up the most during a user's store navigation.
-From the homepage to the product page, from checkout to the Order Placed page: whatever a template's content may be, these two blocks will probably be present.
+The Header and Footer are the two blocks that appear the most during a user's store navigation.
+From the homepage to the product page, from checkout to the Order Placed page, whatever a template's content may be, these two blocks will probably be present.

-With that constancy in mind, you just need to declare these blocks **once** in the `blocks.jsonc` file, in a template of your choosing (usually it's `store.home`).
+With that constancy in mind, you just need to declare these blocks once in the `blocks.jsonc` file, in a template of your choosing (usually it's `store.home`).

 This is only possible because both Header and Footer have been previously defined behind the scenes as **default store interface elements**, allowing the Framework to identify the Header and Footer block as default for any other templates as well.